henrw/Gatsby-personal-website/example/content/project/mask/index.md

 - The mean recovery rate $\gamma$:

-  The average cure period for COVID-19 is [15 days](http://ask.39.net/question/66075613.html), so $\gamma$ should be around $\frac{1}{15}$.
+  The average cure period for COVID-19 is 15 days [[3]](#references), so $\gamma$ should be around $\frac{1}{15}$.
 However, when there are too many patient, the lack of medical resources will make the average cure period longer.
 Therefore, considering the medical resources compared with the infected number, we set:

   - if $\text{num}\_\text{hospital}*\text{maximum}\_\text{hospital}\_\text{capacity}>=\text{infected}\_\text{num}$, $\gamma=\frac{1}{15}$.